wghou/tinyworlds/README.md

 ![videotokenizer](/assets/videotokenizer.png)

-The video tokenizer compresses videos into discrete tokens to reduce dimensionality and have higher quality video generation.
+The video tokenizer compresses videos into discrete tokens to reduce the dimensionality of the dynamics model but keep high quality video generation.

-It does so as an FSQVAE implemented with an STTransformer that attends to tokens full-spatially and temporal-causally.
-Thus, each token contains information about its frame in relation to itself and to previous frames.
+It uses an FSQ VAE implemented with an STTransformer (causal over time).
+Each video token contains information about both its own patch and other patches in the same location or timestep.

 ## Action Tokenizer

 ![actiontokenizer](/assets/actiontokenizer.png)

-The Action Tokenizer allows us to train without labels by learning unsupervised actions between to frames.
-We can then condition the dynamics on action without needing action labels for data
+The Action Tokenizer is the key to scalability: it allows us to train without action labels by learning to infer actions between to frames.
+We then condition the dynamics on these actions.

-The Action Tokenizer Encoder takes in a sequence of frames $(x_1...x_t+1)$, and outputs a corresponding set of continuous action latent vectors between the frames $(a_1...a_t)$, where a_1 is the action taken between x_1 and x_2.
+It is also an FSQ VAE.
+The encoder takes in a sequence of frames $(x_1...x_t-1)$, and outputs action tokens between the frames $(a_1...a_t-1)$, where a_1 is the action taken between x_1 and x_2.

-To create the discrete action codebook, we again use an FSQ objective to bound and bin the continuous action latent vectors outtputed by the encoder into one of |codebook size| cubes which represent our codebook.

-The Action Tokenizer Decoder takes in all previous frames $(x_1...x_t)$ and quantized action latent vectors $(x_1...x_t)$ as input and predicts the next frame $x_{t + 1}$.
+The Action Tokenizer Decoder takes in all previous frames $(x_1...x_t-1)$ and quantized action latent vectors $(a_1...a_t-1)$ as input and predicts the next frames $(x_2...x_t)$.

-Since the decoder only has access to frame history and the action token, $a_t$ should encode most meaningful change between the past frame and the future frame for decoder to successfully reconstruct future frame.
+The action tokens should learn to encode the most meaningful change between the past and current frame, which should correspond to some high-level action.

-In practice, the decoder tends to try to ignore actions as much as possible.
-To counteract this, we mask most frames except the first, so the decoder must learn to use the string of actions as signal.
-We also add auxiliary variance regularization batch-wise to the encoder.
+In practice, the action decoder tries to ignore actions and infer purely from images.
+To counteract this,
+1. we mask most frames except the first, so the decoder must learn to use the string of actions as signal for reconstruction
+2. we encourage batch-wise variance in the encoder through an auxiliary loss

-At inference time, we only use the learned cubes (latents) which correspond to action indices that the user can output.
-These actions should each end up corresponding to a semantically meaningful condition for next frame prediction.
+At inference time, we map each key to one of the action tokens that conditions the dynamics for the user to influence video generation.

 ## Dynamics Model
 Additional paper: MaskGIT (https://arxiv.org/pdf/2202.04200)